The Rights of Irish Citizens in the UK after Brexit

 Contact our Immigration Barristers

-For advice and assistance with questions about rights under the Common Travel Area arrangements for Irish Citizens and their family members,, contact our immigration barristers on 0203 617 9173 or complete our enquiry form below.
+For expert advice regarding the rights of Irish citizens and their family members in the UK, contact our immigration barristers on 0203 617 9173 or complete our enquiry form below.